POSTAGE SPECIAL: Pay $8.00 postage for first

 Field Of View: The size of the area being magnified when viewing

 through a magnifying lens.
-The higher the power of the reading magnifier the smaller the field of view.
+The higher the power of the book magnifier the smaller the field of view.

 Diopter: Diopter is a measurement that is used to calculate